The Covered Wagon

 Two lariats will be needed for every horse and mule, as one generally wears out before reaching the end of a long journey.
 They will be found useful in crossing deep streams, and in letting wagons down steep hills and mountains; also in repairing broken wagons.
 Lariats made of hemp are the best.

-One of the most indespendable articles to the outfit of the prairie traveler is buckskin.
-For repairing harness, saddles, bridles, and numerous other daily necessity, the awl and buckskin will be found in constant need.
+One of the most indespendable articles to the outfit of the prairie traveler was rawhide and an awl.
+The rawhide was used for repairing harness, saddles, bridles, and numerous other daily necessities.

 Illus: Story of the Great American West.
 The Reader's Digest Association, Inc, 1977